 - All writers are not J.K.
-Rowlings or Stephen Kings.
-Most writers suffer from poor financial condition till they become commercially viable.
+Rowling or Stephen Kings.
+Most writers suffer from poor financial conditions till they become commercially viable.
 Publishers are reluctant to publish works of first-time writers.

 - Income is not stable for most writers, even if they are established writers.
 You could be without work for months.
 As a result, writers need to have a stable source of second income.